 Never work with children or animals!
 I took this advice as a challenge as I have not only worked as an educator within the drama field, but also as a veterinary nurse.
 The logical progression?
 Becoming the President of the Coolum Theatre Players!
 When I have trodden the boards, I’ve been a temptress, an unimpressed matriarch and a despondent witch.
-I’ve also stumbled into backstage roles including lighting design for Rock Eisteddfod (Miles, 2001), stage manager for Rapunzel (Margaret River), lighting for Beauty and the Beast (CTP), and sound for both Spamalot and The Best Little Whorehouse in Texas (CTP).
-I’m looking forward to the exciting 2020 season ahead for CTP.
+I’ve also stumbled into backstage roles including lighting design for Rock Eisteddfod (Miles, 2001), stage manager for Rapunzel (Margaret River), lighting for Beauty and the Beast (CTP), and sound for Spamalot, The Best Little Whorehouse in Texas, and Diplomatic Relations (CTP).
+I’m looking forward to the exciting 2021 season ahead for CTP.

 Wardrobe Mistress – Jenny Gilcrist

 Jenny is the longest continuous serving member with Coolum Theatre Players.
 She arrived on the Coast in 2002 and has been on the committee in numerous capacities ever since.
 During this time she has been involved in all aspects of every production.
 As wardrobe mistress she continues to devise marvellous costumes and do wonders with her needle.
 Jenny ensures the actors are immaculately costumed to look splendid on stage.
 Jenny was previously involved in CTPs former Youth Theatre for a number of years.
 She’s performed on stage, worked backstage, front of house, on the committee and was a former President.
 Jenny contributes to this company’s stability.
 She was awarded Life Membership at the Silver Jubilee Dinner in 2013.